-- 1.3.1 In accordance with Article 4 of the Convention, every ship has to exercise Control of the Transfer of Harmful Aquatic Organisms and Pathogens through Ships' Ballast Water and Sediments.
-To meet the requirements of the convention, a vessel needs to: - Conduct Ballast water exchange or - Be fitted with an approved ballast water management system(BWMS)
+1.3.1 In accordance with Article 4 of the Convention, every ship has to exercise Control of the Transfer of Harmful Aquatic Organisms and Pathogens through Ships' Ballast Water and Sediments.
+To meet the requirements of the convention, a vessel needs to:

+- Conduct Ballast water exchange or - Be fitted with an approved ballast water management system(BWMS)

-Upon entry into force, the convention would require the ballast water exchange method to be done away with in a phased out manner and a type approved 'ballast water management system' to be installed onboard.
+The convention requires the ballast water exchange method to be done away with in a phased out manner and a type approved 'ballast water management system' to be installed onboard.